videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: picture-in-picture
 ---

 # Picture-in-Picture Mode - Javascript

-Picture-in-picture (PiP) is a feature that is commonly used in video conferencing software.
-It allows you to continue your video conference while also performing other tasks on your device.
-With PiP, you can keep the video conference window open and resize it to a smaller size, allowing you to work on other tasks while still being able to see and hear the other participants in the conference.
-This can be very helpful if you need to take notes, send an email, or look up information during the conference.
+Picture-in-picture (PiP) is a commonly used feature in video conferencing software, enabling users to simultaneously engage in a video conference and perform other tasks on their device.
+With PiP, you can keep the video conference window open, resize it to a smaller size, and continue working on other tasks while still seeing and hearing the other participants in the conference.
+This feature proves beneficial when you need to take notes, send an email, or look up information during the conference.

-In this guide, we will go through how you can create a Picture-in-Picture feature with VideoSDK.
+This guide explains the steps to implement the Picture-in-Picture feature using VideoSDK.

 ### PiP Video

-All the mordern browsers supports poping a videostream our from the `HTMLVideoElement`.
-You can do it using directly from the controls show on the video element or use the Browser API method [`requestPictureInPicture()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture) on the video element.
+All modern day browsers support popping a video stream out from the `HTMLVideoElement`.
+You can achieve this either directly from the controls shown on the video element or by using the Browser API method [`requestPictureInPicture()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/requestPictureInPicture) on the video element.

 import ReactPlayer from 'react-player'